science-computing/wartungsplan/README.md

     [calendar]
     #Directory to ics file.
 Calendar only needs to be readable.
-    directory = /media/shareX/Wartungspläne.ics
+    calendarfile = /media/shareX/Wartungspläne.ics

-The direcotry options only allows paths within the file system.
+The calendarfile option only allows paths within the file system.
 To include remote calendars mount a share or download the calendar file.
-The calendar is not modified so does not have to be synched back.
+The calendar is not modified so does not have to be synced back.
 Systemd can download e.g. using curl.
 For type=oneshot ExecStart commands are executed sequentially if commands fail the entire unit fails.